-Nearly a century ago, eight sportsmen met in Virginia at the Fauquier Club with the shared goal of creating a legendary steeplechase race.
+In April of 1922, eight sportsmen met in Virginia at the Fauquier Club with the shared goal of creating a legendary steeplechase race.
 From its inception, the gentlemen’s ambition was to host an event that would entice the best hunters from across America to compete each and every year.
-Thirty-four days after they met in May, their first race, which is known today as the Virginia Gold Cup, was held in the Virginia countryside.
+Thirty-four days after they met, their first race — which is known today as the Virginia Gold Cup — was held in the Virginia countryside.

 The modern day steeplechase is a long-distance horseback riding competition whereby competitors race through a course set up to emulate the challenges of hunting on horseback.
 Originating in Ireland in the mid-1700s as a race from one village’s church steeple to the next (thus the name steeplechase), the event is enormously challenging for horse and rider as they jump stone walls, fences and hedges.

-Competitors mount their horses, gather up their reins and spur their equine companions across the rolling hills before them.
-Navigating the marked course, the horses jump over multiple obstacles in hot pursuit of the promised trophy and accompanying prestige—wining the Virginia Gold Cup.
+The Spring 2023 Virginia Gold Cup welcomes back their tailgating guests and hat and terrier competitions.
+Competitors will mount their horses, gather up the reins and spur their equine companions across the rolling hills before them in person.
+Navigating the marked course, the horses jump over multiple obstacles in hot pursuit of the promised trophy and accompanying prestige of winning the Virginia Gold Cup.
 The four-mile race challenges the horse and riders’ speed, agility and endurance, all while competing against some of the best equestrians in the country.

 In 1994, Henry Stern and Jack Fisher decided to take a chance on their five-year old horse named Saluter, by entering him in the Virginia Gold Cup races.
 Sure enough, Saluter brought home the title as the youngest Virginia Gold Cup winner since 1953.
 From there, it was quite the journey.
 Saluter posted wins at many other races, including the Middleburg Hunt Cup, Radnor Hunt Cup, Virginia Hunt Cup, St. James Hunt Cup and the Marlborough Cup in Wiltshire, England in 1997.